 The new facility was announced by Alfonso Candau, head of Spain’s College of Property Registrars (Colegio de Registradores), and Beatriz Corredor, Secretary of State for Housing, pictured above.

-Spain’s Property Registry – similar to the UK’s Land Registry – records all deeds of sale that have been notarized and inscribed in the register (which can only be done once all taxes have been paid).
+Spain’s Property Registry – similar to the UK’s Land Registry – records all deeds of sale that have been notarised and inscribed in the register (which can only be done once all taxes have been paid).
 The surest way to protect title to a property in Spain is to get it inscribed in the register, and buyers always need to check it before they commit to a property.

-Corredor said it would make foreign buyers more confident by providing them with all the fiscal, legal and town planning information they need “in a way that is easier for them to understand.”
+Beatriz Corredor said it would make foreign buyers more confident by providing them with all the fiscal, legal and town planning information they need “in a way that is easier for them to understand.”

 Giles Paxman, British Ambassador to Spain, also welcomed the new facility, plus other measures to protect property buyers introduced by the Spanish Government in a decree on 7 July.